robertjspencer/robertjspencer.github.io/_posts/2022-07-01-COVID19-NYT-Part2.md

 disregarding public health measures [[1]](https://www.texastribune.org/2021/08/06/texas-greg-abbott-covid-restrictions/)

-and the prioritizement of the economy over peoples wellbeing.
+and the prioritizement of the economy over peoples wellbeing [[1]](Who prioritizes the economy over health?
+The role of political orientation and human values).